Serbia: Protesters blockade central city on Statehood Day – DW – 02/15/2025

 Also on Saturday, Vucic's ruling Progressive Party (SNS) held a Statehood Day rally in the northern town of Sremska Mitrovica, which lies some 45 kilometers (28 miles) southwest of Vojvodina's provincial capital, Novi Sad.

-During the event, the ruling party was to pass a resolution calling for the "territorial integrity" of Serbia and denouncing what it described as the "revival of separatist ideas" in Vojvodina, according to a draft text published in the pro-government daily Politika.
+During the event, the ruling party passed a resolution calling for the "territorial integrity" of Serbia and denouncing what it described as the "revival of separatist ideas" in Vojvodina, according to a draft text published in the pro-government daily Politika.

 Vucic and other officials have accused the protesters of being supported from abroad as part of efforts to divide the country.